Party conferences

 Tuesday, 30 September, 09:00am - 10:00am

-Room TBC | ACC (Inside the secure zone, conference pass required to attend)
+Clyde - Lower Level | ACC (Inside the secure zone, conference pass required to attend)

 Regional mayors and combined authorities can drive economic growth through investment in skills, employment, transport and regeneration, and by developing polices to create better jobs, improve connectivity and lift labour market productivity.
 The panel will explore how mayors can best use their powers, consider the role of key institutions such as universities in supporting local growth plans, and explore which further powers and funding should be devolved.